Alice Hutchings

 - Cambridge Cybercrime Centre (Co-I), funded by the Engineering and Physical Sciences Research Council (EPSRC), 2015-20.

 I am an interdisciplinary researcher.
-Specialising in cybercrime, I bridge the gap between criminology and computer science.
-Generally, my research interests include understanding cybercrime offenders, cybercrime events, and the prevention and disruption of online crime.
+Specialising in cybercrime and online harms, I bridge the gap between criminology and computer science.
+Generally, my research interests include understanding offenders, cybercrime events, and the prevention and disruption of online crime and harms.
 Specific topics I am particularly interested in include:

 - Applying natural language processing and data science approaches to better understand underground forums.
 The paper Characterizing Eve: Analysing cybercrime actors in a large underground forum, is the result of a collaboration funded by the Alan Turing Institute.
 For this project we also compared aggressive language on an online hacking forum with Wikipedia page edits.